fbpx

 The U.S. Supreme Court dropped a major voting rights win.
 In Allen v.
 Milligan, Chief Justice John Roberts wrote a majority opinion striking down Alabama’s congressional map for violating Section 2 of the Voting Rights Act (VRA).
 In doing so, the Court affirmed the current application of Section 2, a portion of the landmark law that bans voting rules or electoral schemes that dilute the voting strength of minority voters.

-Alabama was ordered by a federal court to redraw their congressional maps to ensure that there were two majority-Black districts.
+Alabama was ordered by a federal court to redraw their congressional maps to ensure that there were two majority-Black districts, but they refused, arguing their map with only one was good enough.

 Ask Your Legislators to Support Fair Districting